fritzy/ape-ecs/docs/Component.md

 See the [example](#example) at the [top of this document](#component).

 ⚠️ If you assign any new properties to a `Component` that you didn't register, they won't behave properly.

+⚠️ When you override a `Component` method, be wary of inserting game logic to Components as it quickly turns your game into an `EC` game rather than an ECS.
+You'll lose some of the benefits of this approach.
+You might also make logic that limits you in the future, like the ability to run the same Components on a server and a client.
+Keep your game logic in your `Systems` and override `Component` methods only for data formatting and access.

+For example, if you have a game engine sprite, you might have a Component that contains all of the necessary information to stand up a sprite, and a reference to the game engine sprite instance itself.
+When you store the sprite you may need to remove the sprite instance from the Component, because it can't be serialized.
+You can do that by overriding `getObject`.
+But resist the tempation to re-create the game engine sprite in `init`.
+That won't work on your server.
+Instead, tag any new Entitys that have an unititialized Sprite `Component` with "New" or "NewSprite".
+You can then have a `System` `Query` that checks for `Query.fromAll(['Sprite', 'New'])` to initialize it for you.

 ## lookup